 Warning: Add key and cert files even if not encrypting assertions.
 Hue checks for the existence and validity of these files even if they are not needed!
 They cannot be empty files.
 This is a known issue.

-If necessary, create "valid" dummy files:
+If necessary, create valid self-signed certificate: